chyr98/VRPTW_scheduler/README.md

   - customers are listed in the order of the visits in each line
   - the depot is omitted
 - "time describes the service time
+  - each list describes the service time for each customer on a route

 ## Solution Validator